Establishing Trust with the BATHE Technique — How AI Can Nurture Alternative Forms of Care

 Establishing Patient Trust with the BATHE Technique

 We’ve discussed at length how a patients’ perception of the quality of care they receive is directly related to how they feel about the interaction and trust between them and their care provider.
-Numerous studies show that the more a doctor is engaged and present and shows genuine interest and concern, the better patients’ feel about the care they receive, regardless of the actual result of the visit.
+Numerous studies show that the more a clinician is engaged and present and shows genuine interest and concern, the better patients’ feel about the care they receive, regardless of the actual result of the visit.

 We know that building that rapport and trust is critical to the patient experience, but research also suggests that the most meaningful trust is built within the first few, critical moments of a patient encounter.
-The moment a physician walks into an exam room, the pressure is on to establish that relationship.
+The moment a clinician walks into an exam room, the pressure is on to establish that relationship.

 The BATHE Technique

-The BATHE technique refers to a psychosocial checklist that a physician moves through in the first few minutes of a visit with a patient.
+The BATHE technique refers to a psychosocial checklist that a clinician moves through in the first few minutes of a visit with a patient.
 It is used to gauge the patient's symptoms and attitudes by asking engaging, open-ended questions.
 BATHE stands for Background, Affect, Trouble, Handling, and Empathy.

-First, a physician will ask background questions (reason for visit), then how they feel about the symptoms, how the symptoms trouble them, how they are handling it, and finally, offer an empathetic response that explains that the patients’ reactions to the symptoms are reasonable.
+First, a clinician will ask background questions (reason for visit), then how they feel about the symptoms, how the symptoms trouble them, how they are handling it, and finally, offer an empathetic response that explains that the patients’ reactions to the symptoms are reasonable.

 This psychotherapeutic process helps patients’ come to terms with their symptoms and positively affects their view of their own reality.
 These more intimate conversations also help physicians assess the mental health of their patient.
-That natural, engaged conversation immediately builds a patients’ trust with a doctor and often means the patient will be more likely to disclose other symptoms throughout the rest of the visit.
+That natural, engaged conversation immediately builds a patients’ trust with a clinician and often means the patient will be more likely to disclose other symptoms throughout the rest of the visit.
 The BATHE technique is a great way for a physician to start off on the right foot.